ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Led to the downfall of many bushes. (?)

 Hunger
-Needs to be recalibrated to not go off
+Would malfunction in the middle of the night and cause strobe lights Needs to be recalibrated to not go off

 Holding in flatulence
+Became an issue in nursing homes

+Frustration

+Annoyance
+See boredom